cicscareers/320-S20-Track1/README.md

 *Storing pictures and images*

 ##### Remark
 The [**Host**](https://console.aws.amazon.com/s3/buckets/t1-s3-us-east-1/?region=us-east-1) bucket hosts the website.
 Currently it's open to public to access the website.
-But since it's set up CloudFront, it could be restrict to only accessed via CloudFront to reach further security.
+But since the CloudFront is set up, it could be restrict to only accessed via CloudFront to reach further security.

 #### CloudFront
 [CloudFront Console](https://console.aws.amazon.com/cloudfront/home?region=us-east-1#distribution-settings:EGSMGROFKR7F8)

+##### Remark
 Setting up CloudFront is really easy and straightforward.
 Be careful ***DO NOT*** use the originally S3 Bucket URL in the default pull down list for `Origin Domain Name`.
 Please use the website endpoint URL in the "Static Website Hosting" section of the properties in S3 Bucket Console.

 #### Route 53